microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * On the **Options** dialog box, select **Install Configuration Scripts on System Under Test (SUT)**.

-To set up a SUT that is not based on the Windows operating system, see [Configuring Computers that are Not Based on Windows](#configuring-computers-that-are-not-based-on-windows).
+To set up a SUT that is not based on the Windows operating system, see [Configure Computers that are Not Based on Windows](#configure-computers-that-are-not-based-on-windows).

-### Set Up a Windows-Based Domain Controller
+### Set Up a Windows Based Domain Controller
 This section provides information about how to set up a DC for use with this test suite.

 ![image2.png](./image/RDP_ClientUserGuide/image2.png)